DrakirL/DrakirL.github.io/p10/class/rogue.md

 You gain the Level 9 Feature of your chosen Rogue Subclass.

 ### Level 10: Stroke of Luck
-If you would fail a Test, you may choose to succeed instead. <br>
+If you would fail a Check, you may choose to succeed instead. <br>
 You can use this feature once per Rest.

 ## Rogue Subclass: Thief